-- To ensure the provision of the highest possible quality care and outcomes to fostered children in a physically safe and emotionally secure family home - To meet the fostered child's individual needs and enable the best possible outcomes, in accordance with their care plan - To have 24-hour support for foster parents and fostered children 365 days a year
+- To ensure the provision of the highest possible quality care and outcomes to fostered children in a physically safe and emotionally secure family home - To meet the fostered child's individual needs and enable the best possible outcomes, in accordance with their care plan - To have 24-hour support for Foster Carers and fostered children 365 days a year - To value diversity and promote equality, by recognising the importance of fostered children's ethnic origin, religion, cultural and linguistic background; and to consider fully their gender, sexuality and any disability they may have - To develop the fostered child's sense of identity and self-worth - To promote the fostered child's health and wellbeing, including their physical, mental and emotional welfare - To promote the fostered child's educational attendance, achievement, attainment, with the aim of their potential being reached - To promote and support the fostered child's important relationships, to include agreed contact with their family and friends, in accordance with their care plan - To prepare fostered children for age appropriate independence - To seek the views, wishes, opinions, and aspirations, of fostered children and to promote participation alongside, their families and Foster Carers - To facilitate learning opportunities to Foster Carers that enables them to develop their skills, knowledge, and understanding to better meet the needs of the fostered children they are caring for - To offer foster placements that carefully consider and match the needs of the fostered child to the Foster Carer's skills and experience - To support the stability of foster placements and minimising the damaging effects of unplanned endings for fostered children and foster families - To maintain the skill and knowledge base of staff, managers and foster panel members by providing effective training and staff development programmes - To monitor and review agency policies, procedures and practice on a regular basis - To use experience, best practice, and research to inform practice Commitment to Equality and Diversity

-- To value diversity and promote equality, by recognising the importance of fostered children's ethnic origin, religion, cultural and linguistic background; and to consider fully their gender, sexuality and any disability they may have - To develop the fostered child's sense of identity and self-worth - To promote the fostered child's health and wellbeing, including their physical, mental and emotional welfare - To promote the fostered child's educational attendance, achievement, attainment, with the aim of their potential being reached - To promote and support the fostered child's important relationships, to include agreed contact with their family and friends, in accordance with their care plan - To prepare fostered children for age appropriate independence - To seek the views, wishes, opinions, and aspirations, of fostered children and to promote participation alongside, their families and foster parents - To facilitate learning opportunities to foster parents that enables them to develop their skills, knowledge, and understanding to better meet the needs of the fostered children they are caring for - To offer foster placements that carefully consider and match the needs of the fostered child to the foster parent's skills and experience - To support the stability of foster placements and minimising the damaging effects of unplanned endings for fostered children and foster families - To maintain the skill and knowledge base of staff, managers and foster panel members by providing effective training and staff development programmes - To monitor and review agency policies, procedures and practice on a regular basis - To use experience, best practice, and research to inform practice we recognise the diverse society and communities in which we all live and work.
+At Family Placement we recognise the diverse society and communities in which we all live and work.
 We embrace and celebrate diversity, respect difference and promote equality of opportunity.
 We aim to recruit staff and carers from all backgrounds to reflect the demographics of the regions in which we operate, and to meet the diverse needs of the fostered children we care for.
+We are aware that discrimination, prejudice, unfairness and oppression can exist in every aspect of daily living, including education, employment, health and social care.
+We are committed to enabling all fostered children, Foster Carers and their children, and employees to reach their full potential as individuals, unimpeded by discrimination, unfairness or oppressive behaviour within the organisation.